Content from Why Python Packages?

 image

-It is possible that the name of your project already exists or is simialr to an existing project.
+If the package name is too similar to an existing project, TestPyPI may return a 403 Forbidden or 400 Bad Request error.
 In that case you may end up in an error like this :

 OUTPUT